GertThiel/dump/TreasureTroves.md

   * [RubyGSL](http://rb-gsl.rubyforge.org/) is a ruby interface to the GSL (GNU Scientific Library), for numerical computing with Ruby.

+  * [Ruby/GSL-ng](http://rubygems.org/gems/ruby-gsl-ng) is a new generation
+    Ruby/GSL wrapper that strives for code simplicity while retaining acceptable performance.
+Other GSL wrappers are either utterly complicated (lots of C code) or poorly documented.
+Ruby/GSL-ng uses Ruby/__FFI__ and little bits of C code to achieve a simple implementation that integrates neatly with Ruby's standard classes and follows most of its conventions.

 ## Ruby + R

   * [RSRuby](http://rubyforge.org/projects/rsruby/) is a port of RPy